lvpp/jcosmo-docs/docs/vle.md

 ---
 ## Algorithm

+This section is currently under development and will be available soon.
+Stay tuned for updates!

 <!--
 As discussed in the Theory concepts section, there are two main modeling approaches for solving VLE.
 JCOSMO utilizes, for both of them, a bubble point algorithm.
 If a isothermal VLE is chosen the pressure (P) and vapor composition (yi) must be found.
 However, if a isobaric VLE is selected the temperature (T) and yi need to be found.